Assistance with Feeding

 Although you should be able to trust that the facility will properly care for your loved one, you can never be too careful.
 It is important that you continue to closely monitor your loved one’s weight and nutrition, especially if he or she requires assistance with feeding.
 Unfortunately, we often see egregious cases of neglect in which residents are starved to death.
 For example, instead of being fed the pureed foods that were ordered by a physician, caregivers feed the residents solid foods that they cannot chew or swallow.
 Instead of receiving the assistance with feeding that they require, caregivers carelessly leave plates of food in front of residents who cannot eat independently.
 When mealtime is over, the plates are taken away, even when they are left untouched.
 Such reckless disregard by facility staff can lead to serious consequences including death.

 If you have noticed that your loved one has lost a significant amount of weight since being admitted to a facility, you have reason to suspect abuse and may wish to contact a Los Angeles malnutrition attorney.
 Witnessing your loved one undergo neglect is already difficult enough to handle on your own.
 You shouldn’t have to worry about the stress of taking legal action as well.
 Let our team of dedicated lawyers guide you through the litigation process.
 We will take care of the many nuances and fine details that a nursing home negligence and elder abuse case entails.
-Equipped with years of experience, the Law Offices of Ben Yeroushalmi is prepared to fight relentlessly for your loved one’s rights and achieve rewards in your favor.
+Equipped with more than 16 years of experience, the Law Offices of Ben Yeroushalmi is prepared to fight relentlessly for your loved one’s rights and achieve rewards in your favor.
 Please do not hesitate to contact our lawyers today for a free case evaluation.